How do I share or export my course: Share Link, iFrame, LTI, and SCORM

 The integration steps are straightforward:

-- Open the course in Coursebox, click the Share button, and click LTI.
+Open the course in Coursebox, click the Share button, then click LTI.

 Field labelling chart